 - Ponzi schemes – with this type of scheme, you will be convinced that this company has found a secret technique or special method to yield exceptionally high returns for your investment.
-This could be through exploiting some technical aspects of the crypto market or by trading on your behalf.
-The cold hard truth is that if this company really had a winning formula, they wouldn’t need your investment to succeed.
+This could be through exploiting some technical aspects of the crypto market or trading on your behalf.
+The cold hard truth is that if this company had a winning formula, they wouldn’t need your investment to succeed.
 Be sure to walk away quickly when approached with schemes of this nature.

 Cryptocurrency Security Tips & How To Trade Safely

-With that being said, you must follow the basics of online cryptocurrency security before taking appropriate measures to secure your crypto.
+That said, you must follow the basics of online cryptocurrency security before taking appropriate measures to secure your crypto.
 Put different passwords in place for each account, don’t fall for phishing scams, and don’t entertain calls from people pretending to work at tech support.

 1. Choose Your Crypto Exchange Wisely

 Crypto exchanges are platforms traders use to store crypto and buy and sell digital currencies.
 There are hundreds of crypto exchanges on the market, so it is crucial to make an informed decision based on the level of security offered.

 Read about each exchange, review their reviews, and chat with experienced traders before choosing a secure one.

 Just as you would protect your cash and possessions from theft with proper storage, traders use certain measures to store their crypto safely.
 Most investors store their crypto on an exchange or in a wallet.
 Each of the exchanges offers different levels of security, while each wallet has its requirements, benefits, and security measures in place.

 Crypto wallets are classified as hot or cold.
 A hot wallet includes cloud wallets, software wallets, and exchanges.
 It is typically connected to the internet and can be accessed anytime.
 A cold wallet includes hardware wallets, offline paper wallets, and USB devices or similar.
 It is not connected to the internet and is meant for offline storage.